cs1302uga/cs1302-gallery/README.md

    _objects_, _arrays_, _elements_, etc.

-   Let's assume you have an `InputStreamReader` object referred to by `reader` for the JSON response to the example query described in Q1 of this FAQ.
+   Let's assume you have an `InputStreamReader` object referred to by `reader` for the JSON response to the example query described in another question in this FAQ.

    1. First, you will need to create a [`JsonParser`](https://google.github.io/gson/apidocs/com/google/gson/JsonParser.html)
       object: